-Meet Yasmine Mehtadi, Education Account Manager at ThoughtExchange.
+Meet Yasmine Mehtadi, Education Account Executive at ThoughtExchange.
 For this Employee Spotlight, we wanted to get her perspective on what it’s like to transition to a remote company, connect with education leaders from around the continent, and climb aboard the ThoughtExchange rocket ship.

 When she joined us in December 2020, Yasmine Mehtadi was looking for a way to expand on her experience in the education sector.
 Before signing on as an Education Account Manager at ThoughtExchange, she worked in sales and account management at an international education company focused on student growth outside of the classroom.
 With ThoughtExchange, she saw an opportunity to influence the student experience in all aspects of their education.

 “I loved that this company was built on the backbone that everyone’s voice deserved to be heard,” Yasmine tells us.
 And as an Education Account Manager, she plays an active role in making our vision a reality by helping our customers ask, listen to, and learn from their communities every day.